The Atheist Bible, CC-BY Fabian M. Suchanek

 in Bodhgaya/India

-One of the main features of a religion is that it establishes a community.
+One of the main features of a religion is that it establishes a community among believers.
 This works through several means:

-• Common beliefs, such as a world model, a set of mythological stories, and shared beliefs about history.
+• common beliefs, such as a world model, a set of mythological stories, or shared beliefs about history;

-• Common rituals, such as fasting, joint prayer, church attendance, life event celebrations, annual celebrations, or sacrifices.
+• common rituals, such as fasting, joint prayer, church attendance, life event and annual celebrations, or sacrifices;

-• Social services, such as hospitals, kindergardens, schools, or senior citizen homes.
+• social services, such as hospitals, kindergartens, schools, or senior citizen homes;

-• A label, such as “Jew”, “Buddhist”, or “Catholic”, together with a sense of pride in the religion and the community.
+• a label, such as “Jew”, “Buddhist”, or “Catholic”, together with a sense of pride in the religion and the community; and

-• The prohibition to venture out of the community, e.g., by prohibiting the marriage with adherents of other faiths, the shunning of those who decide to leave the religion or even just criticise it, the branding of outsiders as errants, and more generally the focus on one’s own faith at the expense of knowledge about the others
+• the prohibition to venture out of the community, e.g., by the prohibition of interfaith marriage, the shunning of those who decide to leave the religion , the prohibition of criticism, the branding of outsiders as errant, and, more generally, the focus on one’s own faith at the expense of knowledge about the others.

-Religion does not just establish such communities, it also promotes the values that help deepen it: Most religions emphasize love of others, compassion, and altruistic acts as well as encourage meeting together during religious social events.
-These prosocial behaviors have many consequences that buffer stress and lead to human support when support is needed during difficult times.
-Religions typically also promote virtues such as honesty, forgiveness, gratefulness, patience, and dependability, which help to maintain and enhance social relationships.
-2
+Religion does not just establish such communities, it also promotes the values that help to deepen them: Most religions emphasize love of others, compassion, and altruism, as well as encourage communal gathering during religious social events.
+These prosocial behaviors buffer stress and lead to support in difficult times.
+Religions typically also promote virtues such as honesty, forgiveness, gratefulness, patience, and dependability, which help to maintain and enhance these social relationships.
+213

 The religious community can be particularly useful outside one’s home country.
-If two people find that they both belong to a minority religion, they will feel a bond between them.
-All other factors being equal, they will be more likely to help each other, to trust each other, and to promote each other.
-Sharing the same faith ensures that people abide by the same codes of behavior, adopt the same rituals, and use the same language, resulting in a common identity grounded in the same symbolic universe 12.
+If two people find that they both belong to a minority religion, they are likely to feel a bond between them.
+All other factors being equal, they will be more likely to help each other, trust each other, and promote each other.
+Sharing the same faith ensures that people abide by the same codes of behavior, adopt the same rituals, and use the same symbolic universe, resulting in a shared identity 21.

-This community has benefits that go beyond the individual person.
-Religious people (as compared to atheists) declare to have more trust in others, in their governments and in the legal system, to be less willing to break the law, and to hold stronger beliefs about the fairness of market outcomes 13.
-Trust, in turn, is the basic prerequisite for a society that wants to progress beyond clans.
+These community bonds have benefits that go beyond the individual level.
+Religious people (as compared to atheists) declare to have more trust in others, in their governments, and in the legal system, and to hold stronger beliefs about the fairness of market outcomes 22.
+Trust, in turn, is the basic prerequisite for a society that wants to progress beyond the community of a single family clan .
 Thus, religious communities can play a significant role in creating and maintaining a society.

 I sometimes suspect that people just don’t really care if some of their most cherished beliefs are rationally groundless. [...]
 What many people gain from religious belief, and what they legitimately care about, is the ritual, the community, the shared ethical values, the coffee and donuts.